Artist Statement

 I advocate for a more inclusive model of community–an ethos of caring that includes deep listening to the needs and gestures of elders, all those in our communities who lead through wisdom and kindness.
 I advocate for kindness, for celebrating our diversity in its many forms, and for focusing a movement through indigenous leadership and guidance.
 I believe in healing wounds and impacts of colonization within the self, family and community through mindfulness and deep work.
 I advocate for efforts of caring for future generations through artistry, education, support, and direct actions.

-Dance Projects: A Movement through Movement
+A Movement through Movement

 Collaborations